Skip to content

 The chart above is ranked from the most to least expensive province for an average four-year university degree and residence.
 It also projects how much the same education will cost in 18 years, as well as the year that a four-year university degree is expected to exceed $100,000 for each province.

 What’s more, many Canadian families are leaving government grant money on the table.
 The Canada Education Savings Grant (CESG) matches 20% of what you contribute to an RESP every year, giving you up to an additional $500 in savings annually and up to $7,200 over the lifetime of your plan.
-Another grant, called the Canada Learning Bond (CLB), offers families with modest incomes money for just opening an account – no contributions are required to receive it if you fall within the eligible income requirements.
-One of the best things about the CLB grant is that it can be received retroactively, as long as you apply.
+Another grant, called the Canada Learning Bond (CLB), offers families with modest incomes money for just opening an account.
+No contributions are required to receive it if you fall within the eligible income requirements.
+One of the key benefits of the CLB grant is that it can be received retroactively, as long as you apply.

 “In order to maximize education savings, it’s important to leave no stone unturned.
 We saw that less than half of parents know about the CESG, which means most Canadians are missing out on government money that they are entitled to,” said Lo.
 “At Embark, we have a strong commitment to ensuring that every possible opportunity and advantage is utilized to assist Canadians in saving for their education.
 Our unwavering focus is on optimizing education savings and empowering students to achieve their goals without the burden of overwhelming debt.”

-It takes a village: While times are tough, funding your child’s education savings does not have to fall completely on your shoulders.
+While times are tough, funding your child’s education savings does not have to fall completely on your shoulders.
 For instance, the government will boost your contributions through grants, giving you an extra 20 per cent in savings on your first $36,000 contributed, if saved correctly.
-Beyond grants, using gifted money from birthdays, Christmas, or other special occasions are a great way to add funds to your child’s RESP.
+Beyond grants, using gifted money from birthdays, Christmas, or other special occasions is a great way to add funds to your child’s RESP.

-Save proactively and strategically: When asked, 68 per cent of students said they wish that they saved more before going to school.
+When asked, 68 per cent of students said they wish that they had saved more before going to school.
 Students should talk to their parents early to see if they will help pay for their education and understand how much will be needed.
 While it may not seem fun at the time, it will help in the long run to try and save independently.
 In high school, try putting a portion of a part-time or summer job pay cheque away as education savings.
 An automatic contribution can make it even simpler and will ensure a certain amount is put away regularly.
+Remember that student loans and scholarships also exist.

 To learn more about how Embark can help parents save more, go to www.embark.ca.